wlh18/html-css-1/README.md

 Here's a visual representation:
 ![css-box-model](images/box-model.png)

-Those four properties are:

-1. Margin
+Here's a brief description of each part:

-Margin is the white space between each element
+1. **Margin** - The white space that separates one element from another

-2. Border
-Border is the border of the box
+1. **Border** - The border of the box that separates the padding from the margin.

-3. Padding
-Padding is the white space between the content of an element and its border
+1. **Padding** - The "padding" or buffer space between the content of an element and its border.

-4. Content
-The content of an element is anything inside of an element such as text, images, etc.
+1. **Content** - The space allocated to the actual content of an element, which may be text, images, etc.

 ### Reset CSS